City of Brass

 Steam User 0

-TL; DR: a solid rogue-like that, while outclassed amongst the best the of bunch, is unique and satisfying enough to have players keep coming back to play "just one more game".
+TL; DR: a solid rogue-like that, while outclassed amongst the best of the bunch, is unique and satisfying enough to have players keep coming back to play "just one more game".

 Pros: